 The room emptied out, except for Philip, Michael and Sadie.
 Gillian lingered by the door and waited.
 Michael said, "Professor Gregor's being totally unreasonable!
 Liam and I got detention and Cyrus didn't get anything!"

 "Liam was just protecting himself, Professor," said Sadie.
 "Cyrus attacked him and Liam countered.
 He didn't know what that spell would do!"

 Meadows sighed.
 "Michael, I believe your detention was for being disrespectful of Professor Gregor.
 I don't care what the circumstances - that behaviour will not be tolerated.
 As for the subject of fair treatment, you may have noticed that Cyrus has been held out of two classes now.
 He will have two lecture notes to copy plus the homework.
 On top of that, he was injured enough to warrant medical attention.
 To say that he received no punishment for his part in this is rather an overstatement."

-She turned to Sadie and said, "Miss Thompson, I appreciate your concern and admire your eloquence, but Liam Wren can really speak for himself.
+She turned to Sadie and said, "Miss Thompson, I appreciate your concern and admire your eloquence, but Liam can speak for himself.
 Now, I need you all to run along to lunch and let me speak with Liam privately."

 Sadie blushed hotly, muttered, "Yes ma'am," and hurried from the room.
 Michael and Philip reluctantly followed her.

 Meadows got up from behind her desk and sat next to Liam in one of the student desks.
 "So, what happened this time?
 I just got the curtest of notes from Professor Gregor."